-Fewer things can stop you in your tracks faster than an ACL injury, which is why many men and women in Bethesda, Maryland turn to Christopher Farrell, MD when they encounter knee pain.
-ACL repair is an area of specialty at Maryland Orthopedic Institute, and Dr. Farrell has helped hundreds regain painless knee function after an ACL injury.
+Fewer things can stop you in your tracks faster than an ACL injury, which is why many men and women in Silver Spring, Maryland turn to Christopher Farrell, MD when they encounter knee pain.
+ACL repair is an area of specialty for Dr. Farrell and he has helped hundreds regain painless knee function after an ACL injury.
 To begin your path to recovery, schedule an appointment online or call the office today.

 Your anterior cruciate ligament (ACL) is one of four main ligaments in your knee joint and also the most commonly injured.
 It plays a crucial role in connecting your femur to your tibia and runs diagonally through the joint.